ronrothjr/The-Threads-of-Becoming/training-pathways.md

 ### **6\.
 Maintain Confidentiality**

-What is shared in Navigation Conversations and group facilitations is confidential.
+What is shared in Threadwork sessions and group facilitations is confidential.
 Exceptions: immediate danger, legal requirements, supervision (with appropriate anonymization).

 ### **7\.
 Navigate Power Responsibly**